On this page

 Searches performed on Algolia indices consist of a full-text query along with zero or more optional parameters.
 Optional parameters can be used to override configured settings so you can change the behavior of specific searches while not impacting others.
 For example, you might choose to retrieve more results for certain queries, but limit this number otherwise.

-We highly recommend issuing all search requests directly from the end user’s browser, mobile device, or client.
+It’s highly recommended to issue all search requests directly from the end user’s browser, mobile device, or client.
 It will reduce the overall search latency, and thus allow you to provide an instant “find as you type” experience to your users - offloading your servers at the same time.

 Iterating using Algolia Analytics